-- Integrity to be straightforward and honest in all professional and business relationships - Objectivity to not allow bias, conflict of interest or undue influence of others to override professional or business judgements - Professional Competence and Due Care - to maintain professional knowledge and skill at the level required to ensure that a client or employer receives competent professional service based on current developments in practise, legislation and techniques and act diligently and in accordance with applicable technical and professional standards - Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships and, therefore, not disclose any such information to third parties without proper and specific authority, unless there is a legal or professional right or duty to disclose, nor use the information for the personal advantage of the professional accountant or third parties - Professional Behaviour to comply with relevant laws and regulations and avoid any action that discredits the profession.
+- Integrity to be straightforward and honest in all professional and business relationships - Objectivity to not allow bias, conflict of interest or undue influence of others to override professional or business judgements - Professional Competence and Due Care to maintain professional knowledge and skill at the level required to ensure that a client or employer receives competent professional service based on current developments in practise, legislation and techniques and act diligently and in accordance with applicable technical and professional standards - Confidentiality to respect the confidentiality of information acquired as a result of professional and business relationships and, therefore, not disclose any such information to third parties without proper and specific authority, unless there is a legal or professional right or duty to disclose, nor use the information for the personal advantage of the professional accountant or third parties - Professional Behaviour to comply with relevant laws and regulations and avoid any action that discredits the profession.

-In addition, our Network Standards applicable to all Network firms cover a variety of areas including ethics and business conduct, independence, anti-money laundering, anti-trust/ anticompetition, anti-corruption, information protection, firm's and Partner's taxes, sanctions laws, internal audit and insider trading.
+In addition, our Network Standards applicable to all Network firms cover a variety of areas including ethics and business conduct, independence, anti-money laundering, anti-trust/ fair- competition, anti-corruption, information protection, firm's and Partner's taxes, sanctions laws, internal audit and insider trading.
 We take compliance with these ethical requirements seriously and strive to embrace the spirit and not just the letter of those requirements.
-All Partners and staff undertake regular mandatory training and assessments, as well as submitting annual compliance confirmations, as part of the system to support appropriate understanding of the ethical requirements under which we operate.
-Partners and staff uphold and comply with the standards developed by the PwC Network and leadership of the firm monitors compliance with these obligations.
+All Partners and staff undertake annual mandatory training, as well as submitting annual compliance confirmations, as part of the system to support appropriate understanding of the ethical requirements under which we operate.
+Partners and staff uphold and comply with the standards developed by the PwC Network and leadership of PwC Cyprus monitors compliance with these obligations.

-Our firm has adopted the PwC Network Standards which include a Code of Conduct, and related policies that clearly describe the behaviours expected of our Partners and staff; behaviours that will enable us to earn the trust that we seek.
+In addition to the PwC Values (Act with Integrity, Make a difference, Care, Work together, Reimagine the possible) and PwC Purpose, PwC Cyprus has adopted the PwC Network Standards which include a Code of Conduct, and related policies that clearly describe the behaviours expected of our Partners and staff; behaviours that will enable us to build public trust.
 Because of the wide variety of situations that our professionals may face, our standards provide guidance under a broad range of circumstances, but all with a common goal- to do the right thing.
 Our values underpin our Code of Conduct which is our frame of reference for the decisions we make every day.
 It's how we do business.